-- Make sure the building is safe before you enter your home.
+- Make sure the building is safe before you enter it.
 If need be, consult with a construction professional.
 Also make sure that electricity has been cut in flooded rooms.
 When in doubt, contact your power company. - Contact your municipality to find out regulations that apply to construction or reconstruction of flood-damaged buildings and to obtain a construction permit, if required. - Remove the water without delay, to avoid the growth of moulds and other fungi.
-However, make sure you don't remove the water too quickly, especially if foundations are not made of poured concrete or if they have been weakened by cracks, for instance. - Stagnant water in a house could be contaminated: take the necessary measures to protect yourself by referring to the House Cleaning section.
+However, make sure you don't remove the water too quickly, especially if foundations are not made of poured concrete or if they have been weakened by cracks, for instance. - Proceed with the cleaning.
+Stagnant water in a house could be contaminated.
+That is why you should take the necessary measures to protect yourself (see the House Cleaning section).